 - Firms can also promote diversity in their networks by helping the advancement of minorities in the broader community.
 For example, Andreessen Horowitz has set up a program at Stanford University’s Rock Center for Corporate Governance to help women and minorities learn the skills needed to get their first board positions.
 Such efforts will produce a generation of board members that will be ambassadors for the VC firm, helping partners connect with diverse investment opportunities.

 - Internships and fellowships can also boost diversity.
-True Ventures, for example, has set up its True Entrepreneur Corps.
-It brings college students from across America to the Bay Area for internships.
+True Ventures, for example, has set up its True Entrepreneur Corps, that brings college students from across America to the Bay Area for internships.
 The program embraces diversity, has gender parity and encourages applications from trans women, genderqueer, cis-gender and non-binary people.

 - Finally, as a VC, you can exhort the companies you invest in take to diversity seriously and promote inclusiveness.
 Firms wondering where to start, could connect with Project Include, a non-profit promoting diversity in technology.
 Kapor Capital requires its portfolio firms to sign a “Founders’ Commitment” that sets diversity and inclusion goals and measures quarterly progress against those targets.
 As Kapor partner Freada Kapor Klein says, “it’s easier to set the right culture at a startup than to try to fix a lack of diversity in a firm employing thousands of people.”

-At Ulu, we believe that focused sourcing in underserved and underestimated markets will continue to drive superior returns for investors.
-Small steps towards what can ultimately be a big payoff.
+At Ulu we believe that focused sourcing in underserved and underestimated markets will continue to drive superior returns for Ulu’s investors.
+Small steps to take…. towards what can ultimately be a big payoff.